Liechtenstein Food Guide

 Bier (Bier)

-Beer is a popular alcoholic beverage in Liechtenstein.
-Local breweries produce various styles, from lagers to ales, offering a refreshing and diverse selection.
-Beer is often enjoyed during social gatherings, meals, or as a relaxing drink after a day of exploring the country's picturesque landscapes.
-You can find Liechtenstein beer in restaurants, bars, and supermarkets.
+Beer is a popular drink in Liechtenstein.
+Local breweries make a range of styles, from lagers to ales.
+People have it at social gatherings, with meals, or to wind down after a day out in the hills.
+You'll find Liechtenstein beer in restaurants, bars, and supermarkets.

 Obstler (Obstler)

-Obstler is a type of fruit brandy, distilled from various fruits like apples, pears, plums, or cherries.
-It is a strong alcoholic beverage, enjoyed in small quantities as a digestif.
-The specific fruit used in the distillation process impacts the Obstler's flavor profile, ranging from sweet and fruity to more complex and aromatic notes.
-Obstler can be found in restaurants and specialized liquor stores.
+Obstler is a fruit brandy distilled from apples, pears, plums, or cherries.
+It's strong stuff, sipped in small measures as a digestif.
+The fruit used shapes the taste, anywhere from sweet and fruity to more complex and aromatic.
+Look for it in restaurants and specialized liquor stores.

 Vieille Prune (Vieille Prune)

-Vieille Prune, while technically a plum brandy from neighboring Switzerland, is also enjoyed in Liechtenstein.
-This aged plum brandy offers a rich, complex flavor profile with notes of dried fruit, spice, and oak.
-It's often served as a digestif after a meal.
-You'll find Vieille Prune available in some restaurants and liquor stores.
+Vieille Prune is a plum brandy from neighboring Switzerland that's also drunk in Liechtenstein.
+Aged, it carries notes of dried fruit, spice, and oak.
+It's usually served as an after-dinner digestif, and some restaurants and liquor stores stock it.

 Soft Beverages